 Tyrannosaurus rex, the king of the dinosaurs, is commonly shortened to T. rex.
-One of the best known of the dinosaurs, T. rex was a meat eater approaching the mass of an elephant but the killing instinct of a tiger.
+It was one of the best known of the dinosaurs, a meat eater approaching the mass of an elephant with the killing instinct of a tiger.

 Perhaps the best description of what this dinosaur might have been like comes from

 one of the world’s leading palaeontologists, Professor Robert Bakker, who is widely

 credited with the dinosaur renaissance of fast active dinosaurs.
 In his book, The